Sequence for donning (putting on) and doffing (taking off) Personal Protective Equipment

 P2 (or N95) respirators are required to be fitted to each staff member individually using an approved fit testing method (refer to Australian standards AS/NZ 1715:2009).
 Staff should be trained in their use and how to perform a 'fit check' each time the respirator is worn.
 Only those staff who are required to perform aerosol-generating procedures as part of their normal duties are required to be fit tested.
 This will normally include those staff working in high risk areas such as emergency, respiratory and infectious diseases wards and intensive care units.
 More information can be found in the SA Health Respiratory Protection Guideline (PDF 252KB).

-Several resources are available to assist staff in understanding the correct way to apply personal protective equipment, including a DVD which was developed for use in a pandemic situation, but contains much information applicable to routine situations.
+Several resources are available to assist staff in understanding the correct way to apply personal protective equipment, including a sequencing poster which was developed for use in a pandemic situation, but contains much information applicable to routine situations.

 For further information protection from infections, contact SA Health's Infection Control Service.